ktanigawa/JQuery_Demo_Tree_Traversal/README.md

 1. Use the JQuery method **`closest()`** to find the first **`div`** of the ul class **`main_nav`**.
 2. Then finish the pre-coded click event to console.log the result of the function.

+## Challenge:
+Explore these functions on your own and get a feel of what they can do.
+Use the pre-coded finctions you just created and switch up the classes and such.